wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 &nbsp;

-Neurosity offers a proprietary BCI "Crown" with excellent design and processing power and a developer's SDK, which is widely used by developers who want to try brainwave control.
+Neurosity offers a proprietary BCI "Crown" with excellent design and processing power and a developer SDK, which is widely used by developers who want to try brainwave control.
 [NeurotechJP interviewed Alex, the CTO and co-founder of Neurosity](https://neurotechjp.com/blog/castillo-neurosity/), and asked him about the company's path to developing BCI.

 &nbsp;